simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 </html>
 ```
 Are you still following?
-Just don't care about the navigation right now and look from the outside to the inside.
+Just don't care about the navigation (the next block) right now and look from the outside to the inside.

 > Always look at blocks in isolation is the key to not get confused!